sujaikumar/assemblage/README.md

 Note: The <() syntax is for bash process substitution.
 Anything inside <(...) will be executed and its output will be treated by the containing command as if it is a file.

-`shuffleSequences_fastx.pl` is based on shuffleSequences_fastq that used to ship with Velvet.
+`shuffleSequences_fastx.pl` is based on shuffleSequences_fastq.pl that used to ship with Velvet.
 The difference is that it can be used to shuffle both fasta (set 1st argument to 2) and fastq (set 1st argument to 4) sequences.

+`g_ju800_110714HiSeq300_interleaved.txt.r0.1` is an interleaved/shuffled file.
+If you want the _1 and the _2 reads in separate files, you will have to do one more step:

+    unshuffleSequences_fastx.pl 4 g_ju800_110714HiSeq300_interleaved.txt.r0.1

+which will create `g_ju800_110714HiSeq300_interleaved.txt.r0.1.1` and `g_ju800_110714HiSeq300_interleaved.txt.r0.1.2`

 How to adapter- and quality-trim Illumina fastq reads using sickle and scythe in one command with no intermediate files
 -----------------------------------------------------------------------------------------------------------------------